Vogelhaufen/aplaz.py/README.md

 **If this reads like a riddle — good.**
 **If it feels like performance art — better.**
 **If you think it’s impossible — you’re not ready.**
+**A ciphered access token**, embedded in this repository, disguised as standard Python function definitions.
+**These tokens rotate per epoch and are only decipherable using entropy-based alignment with your submitted payload fingerprint.

 ---